TrixSec/waymap/README.md

 (I think At this point Waymap Crawler Is Better Than Sqlmap Crawler)
 - added new arguments : --url/-u and --multi-url/-mu to scan url/urls without crawling them
 - bug fixes

+### V3.7.6
+- ADDED new arg --threads/-T (no more prompting for threads)
+- optimised waymap

 ## Installation and Usage